-The Syndicate's functional currency and presentational currency is US Dollar (USD).
+The Syndicate's functional currency is US Dollars (USD) and presentational currency is Great British Pounds (GBP).

 Monetary assets and liabilities denominated in foreign currencies are converted into the functional currency at the prevailing rate of exchange ruling at the balance sheet date and revenues and costs are converted at the rate prevailing at the date of transaction.
 Non-monetary assets and liabilities denominated in foreign currencies have been recorded at historical rates.
 Profits and losses arising from foreign currency transactions and on settlement of accounts receivable and payable in foreign currencies are dealt with through the Statement of Profit and Loss: Non-technical account.